 She gave short, crude answers that seemed emotionless.
 She’s straightforward and does not engage in a conversation unless absolutely necessary.
 In fact, she does not voluntarily engage in a conversation like how normal friends do.

 Horikita does not believe in making friends, she doesn’t trust anyone and only wants to focus on her goal.
 Despite her awkward and ignorant reaction toward Ayanokoji, they slowly started getting along with each other.
 Ayanokoji even encourages her to be a little more emotional as it would help her make friends.

 On that note, Horikita may seem emotionless since she is afraid to open up, most likely due to some trauma.
-She constantly keeps rejecting Kushida’s consistent approach to become friends.
+She constantly keeps rejecting Kushida’s consistent approach to becoming friends.

 Horikita gets flustered by Ayanokoji’s actions toward her.
 So, she claims that he is an ally to help her reach her goal.
 In a particularly scarring incident, Horikita shows her emotional side, filled with inferiority and contempt for herself for not being good enough to reach A-class on her own.
 Ayanokoji, being the protagonist saves the day and becomes closer to her.

 As the series progressed, Horikita became more open with her feelings.
 She always gave an honest reaction to other people which might’ve got her a few hateful glances.